Time Speed Distance Calculator

 Relative Speed — Trains and Moving Objects

-When two objects move in the same direction, their relative speed = S₁ − S₂ (subtract).
+When two objects goes in the same direction, their relative speed = S₁ − S₂ (subtract).
 When moving towards each other, relative speed = S₁ + S₂ (add).
 This concept is the foundation of all train problems in competitive exams.

 Example: Two trains of length 100 m and 150 m move towards each other at 60 mph (≈ 26.8 m/s) and 40 mph (≈ 17.9 m/s).
 Relative speed ≈ 44.7 m/s.
 Time to cross = (100+150) ÷ 44.7 ≈ 5.6 seconds.